Skip to content

 Who decides for whom and for what the energy is needed?

-How can we ensure that communities are at the centre of debate and further implementation?
+How can we ensure that communities are at the heart of debate and further implementation?

-How is it ensured that communities have access to energy?
+How do we ensure that communities have access to energy?

 What will be different than in the last decades of the exploitation of raw materials?